Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 fedstats[4:ncol(fedstats)] <-NULL
 ```

-A look at the first five rows of the educational data frame with each attribute is shown below.
+- After dropping the respected columns, a look at the first five rows of the educational data frame is shown below.

 ```r
 #Display the first 5 rows of dataframe